German Volkslieder as therapy for people suffering from dementia (Alzheimer's disease)

 The idea of recording German Volkslieder (Folk Songs) is closely connected with my mother`s Alzheimer’s disease.

-About six years ago I noticed that my mother was losing her ability to speak.
+Since 2009 I noticed that my mother was losing her ability to speak.
 Even the speech therapist could only delay this but not stop it.
 This is when I started singing German Volkslieder with my mother.
 The exciting thing was that my mother, who was speaking less and less, suddenly said “beautiful” while I sang, or said other words which she had not used for a long time, or suddenly started singing the words along with me, even complicated phrases.

 In the video you see my mother at an advanced stage of the illness.
 You can see clearly how she is trying to communicate with me, she is even saying “yes”.
 We recorded this video with a very small basic camera.
 So although we tried our best to get the sound, it is very bad.
 But in spite of the sound I think you can get the impression that my mother is excited to communicate.
 My brother is standing behind the camera.
 That is the reason that my mother is looking into the camera again and again.